kwindrem/TailscaleGX/ReadMe.md

 If you wish to disconnect the GX device from the existing tailscale account, press the __Logout__ button.
 You can then log into a different account.

+# IP Forwarding

+You may optionally share the tailnet connection with other devices on your local network.

+To do so, turn on IP forwarding in the Tailscale GX setup menu.

+Note that IP forwarding will impact CPU performance so use with caution.

 # Installing

 TailscaleGX can be installed from Package manager.